NIagui/ENGR103Final/README.md

 The goal is to turn all the LEDs on.
 When all the LEDs are turned on, a winning tune will play.

 # Inputs and Outputs
+Input:

+Button right: when pressed, turn off the current LED, or turn it back on if it’s off

+Sound: use a sound sensor to detect the sound of the user screaming.
+Map it from 0 to 1023 to a range of 0 to 150.
+The louder the sound, the slower the LED flows.

+Output:

+The LED getting turned on and off

+A sound will be played if the LED is successfully turned on, another sound will be played if the LED get mistakenly turned back off

+A tune will be played if the LED is all turned off